google-research/tapas/README.md

 ## News

+#### 2021/03/23

+ * The upcoming NAACL 2021 short paper ([Open Domain Question Answering over Tables via Dense Retrieval](https://arxiv.org/abs/2103.12011)) extends the TAPAS capabilities to table retrieval and open-domain QA.
+We are planning to release the new models and code soon.

 #### 2020/12/17

  * TAPAS is added to [huggingface/transformers](https://github.com/huggingface/transformers) in version 4.1.1.
 28 checkpoints are added to the [huggingface model hub](https://huggingface.co/models?filter=tapas) and can be played with using a [custom table question answering widget](https://huggingface.co/google/tapas-base-finetuned-wtq).